-Resources and tools for researchers considering and conducting COVID-19 evidence syntheses

-Prepared by the COVID-END Synthesizing Working Group
+Resources and tools for researchers: Evidence Synthesis Prepared by the COVID-END Synthesizing Working Group

-1. VALUE OF EVIDENCE SYNTHESIS TO INFORM DECISION MAKING 2

-2. DETERMINING THE NEED FOR A REVIEW 4

-2. DETERIORING THE NEED FOR A NEVIEW

-2.1 What is the issue / decision to be informed?
-5

-2.2 Avoiding duplication of effort - look for existing and ongoing evidence synthesis r

-2.2.1 Access and assess existing evidence syntheses

-2.2.2 Identify ongoing evidence synthesis

-3. UPDATING OUT OF DATE REVIEWS 7

-4. CONDUCTING NEW EVIDENCE SYNTHESIS 8

-4.1 Identifying the research question and the most appropriate approach 8

-4.1.1 Developing a review question

-4.1.2 Determine type of evidence synthesis 8

-4.2 Considering how the review is most likely to have a positive impact on decision making

-4.3 Assembling an appropriate team 9

-4.4 Use of digital applications and crowd to accelerate review production 9

-4.5 Register your review protocol 10

-4.6 Sources of primary studies 10

-4.6.1 Sources of primary studies on COVID 10

-4.6.2 Living maps of COVID studies

-4.6.3 General sources 11

-4.7 Methods for conducting rapid reviews 11

-4.8 Methods for conducting scoping reviews 12

-4.9 Methods for conducting systematic reviews 12

-4.10 Methods for conducting living systematic reviews 12

-4.11 Guidance for reporting of the review 12
+1. VALUE OF EVIDENCE SYNTHESIS TO INFORM DECISION MAKING 2 2.
+DETERMINING THE NEED FOR A REVIEW 4 2.1 What is the issue / decision to be informed?
+5 2.2 Avoiding duplication of effort - look for existing and ongoing evidence synthesis 2.2.1 Access and assess existing evidence syntheses 2.2.2 Identify ongoing evidence synthesis 5 3.
+CONDUCTING NEW EVIDENCE SYNTHESIS 7 3.1 Identifying the research question and the most appropriate approach 7 3.2 Assembling an appropriate team 8 3.3 Use of digital applications and crowd to accelerate review production 8 3.3 Use of digital applications and crowd to accelerate review production 3.4 Register your title 3.4 Register your title 3.5 Sources of primary studies 3.4 Register your title 10 10 10 10 10 10 10 11 3.4 Register your title 3.5 Sources of primary studies 10 10 10 10 10 10 11 11 3.4 Register your title